ballerina-platform/module-ballerina-websubhub/websubhub-examples/kafka-hub/README.md

 # Overview
 The purpose of this example is to demonstrate how to write a production ready hub with minimum code.
-Therefore, aspects such as configurability are left unaddressed for the sake of brevity.
 This example should be a good starting point to get started with your hub implementations.

 This is a websub hub implementation done using the APIs provided by the websubhub package.
 These APIs can be used to implement a vast array of different websub hubs such as in-memory, file based, database based, message broker based, etc.